modeva.TestSuite.diagnose_residual_cluster#

 • n_clusters (int, default=10) – Number of clusters to create.

-• cluster_method ({'alternate', 'pam'}, default='pam') – Which algorithm to use. ‘alternate’ is faster while ‘pam’ is more accurate.
+• kmedoids_method ({'alternate', 'pam'}, default='pam') – Which algorithm to use in KMedoids. ‘alternate’ is faster while ‘pam’ is more accurate.
+Only used when cluster_method=’rf’.

 • sample_size (int, default=2000) – sample size for speedup the calculation of the proximity matrix and clustering.
+Only used when cluster_method=’rf’.

-• rf_n_estimators (int, default=100) – Number of trees in the Random Forest used for proximity matrix.
+• n_estimators (int, default=100) – Number of trees in the Random Forest (cluster_method=’rf’) or gradient boosting models (cluster_method=’ltc’).

 • random_state (int, default=0) – Random seed for reproducibility.